RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>16</sup> And Joseph answered Pharaoh, saying, [It is] not in me: God shall give Pharaoh an answer of peace.
 <sup>17</sup> And Pharaoh said unto Joseph, In my dream, behold, I stood upon the bank of the river:
 <sup>18</sup> And, behold, there came up out of the river seven kine, fatfleshed and well favoured; and they fed in a meadow:
-<sup>19</sup> And, behold, seven other kine came up after them, poor and very ill favoured and leanfleshed , such as I never saw in all the land of Egypt for badness:
+<sup>19</sup> And, behold, seven other kine came up after them, poor and very ill favoured and leanfleshed, such as I never saw in all the land of Egypt for badness:
 <sup>20</sup> And the lean and the ill favoured kine did eat up the first seven fat kine:
-<sup>21</sup> And when they had eaten them up , it could not be known that they had eaten them ; but they [were] still ill favoured, as at the beginning.
+<sup>21</sup> And when they had eaten them up, it could not be known that they had eaten them; but they [were] still ill favoured, as at the beginning.
 So I awoke.
 <sup>22</sup> And I saw in my dream, and, behold, seven ears came up in one stalk, full and good:
 <sup>23</sup> And, behold, seven ears, withered, thin, [and] blasted with the east wind, sprung up after them:
 <sup>24</sup> And the thin ears devoured the seven good ears: and I told [this] unto the magicians; but [there was] none that could declare [it] to me.